electricimp/Builder/README.md

 	<b>@{</b>macro(a, b, c)<b>}</b>
 	</pre>

 When macros are used inline:

 	- No line-control statements are generated for the output inside the macro scope.
-	- Trailing newlines are trimmed from macro output.
+	- Trailing newlines are trimmed from the macro output.

 #### Examples